DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 Linking Aadhaar Using Online Banking

-For salaried professionals who prefer managing their finances digitally, linking Aadhaar through online banking is a convenient and efficient option.
+For individuals who prefer managing their finances digitally, linking Aadhaar through online banking is a convenient and efficient option.
 Many banks now offer this service directly through their net banking portals, allowing you to complete the process from your computer or smartphone.
 This method saves you a trip to the branch and can be done at any time.

-It’s important to use only the official website of your bank and ensure your internet connection is secure.
+It is important to use only the official website of your bank and ensure your internet connection is secure.
 Online linking typically involves a few simple steps, often verified with an OTP sent to your registered mobile number.
 This digital approach aligns perfectly with modern financial management.

 Once logged in, your bank’s dashboard will usually display various service options.
 Navigating this secure environment is the first step towards digitally linking your Aadhaar.
-Protect your login credentials diligently to prevent unauthorised open.
+Protect your login credentials diligently to prevent unauthorised access.

 Step 1: Log in to your bank’s official net banking portal using your credentials.